Beating The Odds: A Story About My Miniature Schnauzer, Milo Pt 1 of 2

 public.jpeg

-Taking a slight detour from any photography and music themed blogs to tell a story of my amazing miniature Schnauzer, Milo and his bout with a life threatening condition called HGE (Hemorrhagic Gastroenteritis) or AHDS (Acute Hemorrhagic Diarrhea Syndrome) which it has been renamed.
-It’s a life threatening intestinal condition that can effect all healthy dogs, but is common in smaller breeds, such as Miniature Schnauzers and Yorkshire Terriers.
+Taking a slight detour from photography and music-themed blogs to tell a story about my amazing miniature Schnauzer, Milo, and his bout with a life-threatening condition called HGE (Hemorrhagic Gastroenteritis) or AHDS (Acute Hemorrhagic Diarrhea Syndrome).
+It’s a life-threatening intestinal condition that can affect all healthy dogs.
+Still, it is common in smaller breeds, such as the Miniature Schnauzer and the Yorkshire Terrier.

 Milo and his sister (Esme) don’t like thunderstorms.